wdoyle42/lpo_prac/assignments/s1-07-assign/assignment7.md

 Complete the following steps:

-1. Identify the appropriate variance estimatino technique for your dataset.
+1. Identify the appropriate variance estimation technique for your dataset.
 1. Calculate the mean and standard error of ten variables from your dataset without using weights or the correct variance estimation technique.
 1. Calculate the mean and standard error of ten variables from your